AETHLON MEDICAL INC Segments Disclosure

 Although the Company has no commercial revenue, the CODM regularly reviews certain expense categories and cash flow metrics to assess progress and allocate resources.
 The primary internal measure of performance used by the CODM is cash used in operating activities, rather than traditional profit or loss measures.

-The Company does not allocate assets by segment, and the CODM does not use a measure of segment profit or loss to evaluate performance.
-There were no changes to the internal reports provided to or reviewed by the CODM during the years presented.
+The Company does not allocate assets to operating segments, nor does the CODM evaluate performance using a segment profit or loss measure.
+There were no changes in the internal reports provided to or reviewed by the CODM during the periods presented.

 Entity-Wide Information: